SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # An Introduction.

-In 2015, I started using CentOS 7 which was my first Linux-based distribution.
+In 2015, I started using CentOS 7 which was my first Linux-based daily driver.
 When it was released in 2016, I switched to Ubuntu 16.04 LTS.
 Since then, I have upgraded my LTS distros every 2 years, like clockwork.
 It is time again to upgrade my systems:

-> The purpose of this post is to define the installation process for Ubuntu 24.04 LTS, many of the development tools I use, and all of the system utilities I need.
+> The purpose of this post is to define the installation process for Ubuntu 24.04 LTS, while also including many of the development tools I use, and all of the system utilities I need.

 # The Big Picture.